pwighton/ci-qms/QM-001--QualityManual.md

 services developed by third parties to specifications prepared by __NewInstitue__.

 Outsourced activities related to *clinical investigations* shall be performed and documented in accordance with the Outsourced Activities Procedure, SOP-006.

 ### 7.7 Investigational Product Management
 ----------------------------------------------------------------------

-__NewInstitue__ **SHALL** establish and maintain an Investigational Product Management procedure that minimally addresses the following:
+__NewInstitue__ **SHALL** establish and maintain an Investigational Product Management procedure that minimally addresses applicable requirements in ICH E6(R2) Sections 5.13 and 5.14 and the following:

 -   **Accountability**: Procedures that describe how investigational products are tracked, dispensed, and accounted for throughout the clinical